jamessimone/apex-collections/readme.md

 ## Apex Collections - chaining support for filtering Apex collections.

-Salesforce's Apex implementation of Java has no support for lambdas, which makes working with the equivalent of IEnumberable<T> collections tiresome.
+Salesforce's Apex implementation of Java has no support for lambdas, which makes working with the equivalent of IEnumerable<T> collections tiresome.
 Repeated "for(...) { method body }" loops abound in Apex code.

 Filter is a static helper class that can be chained to filter lists / other collections to: